-As a wildlife photographer, I have taken a few images of some of Nature’s smallest creatures, like the incredible Hummingbirds, and her biggest, the Blue Whale—the largest animal living on our planet, ever.
+As a wildlife photographer, I have taken a few images of some of nature’s smallest creatures, like incredible hummingbirds, and her biggest, the Blue Whale—the largest animal living on our planet.
 Cetaceans, the term used to describe porpoises, dolphins and whales, are mammals, just like ourselves.
-They are warm-blooded, have mammary glands to feed their young, possess a four chambered heart and have hairs on their bodies.
+They are warm-blooded, have mammary glands to feed their young, possess a four chambered heart, and have hair on their bodies.
 Like all mammals, whales breathe oxygen.
 They surface to exhale and take in a quick breath before submerging.
-During the past few centuries of rentless commercial whaling, this behavior was the Archilles’ Heel of the great whales, because the whalers can spot the animal even from a distance and thus gave rise to the old, familiar cry,
+During the past few centuries of relentless commercial whaling, this behavior was the Achilles’ Heel of the great whales, because whalers can spot the animal even from a distance and thus gave rise to the old, familiar cry, “Thar she blows!”

-There are two types of whales – toothed and baleen.
-Toothed whales, like the Killer whales and Beluga whales, have one blow hole on top of their heads and use their teeth to seize its food.
+There are two types of whales: toothed and baleen.
+Toothed whales, like Killer whales and Beluga whales, have one blow hole on top of their heads and use their teeth to seize their food.
 Baleen is a strong and flexible material made out of keratin, a protein that is made from the same material as our hair and fingernails.
-Baleen whales, like the Humpback, Gray and Blue whales, have two blow holes and feed by swallowing huge amount of water, filled with small fish, krill and plankton.
-They then close their mouths and the baleen on the side will trap and filter the food and release the water.
+Baleen whales, like the Humpback, Gray and Blue whales, have two blow holes and feed by swallowing huge amounts of water, filled with small fish, krill, and plankton.
+They then close their mouths and the baleen on the side traps and filters the food and releases the water.

-Fortunately, apart from some small scale whaling operations in various parts of the world today, most shots coming from humans these days are from digital SLR cameras.
+Fortunately, apart from some small scale whaling operations in various parts of the world today, most shots coming from humans these days are from DSLR cameras.
 There are approximately 78 distinct species of whales.
-Some are rather uncommon and difficult to locate, while others are whale watchers and photographers’ favorite, like the Humpback whale and Orca (the largest member of the Dolphin family, also known as Killer Whale) because of their acrobatic displays and beautiful songs.
+Some are rather uncommon and difficult to locate, while others are whale watchers and photographers’ favorite, like the Humpback whale and Orca because of their acrobatic displays and beautiful songs.
 Spotting whales is not a sure thing even when going out with a seasoned whale watching company.

-In a small zodiac, bouncing in the ocean, tripod/monopod and even Image Stabilizers are of little use.
-I photograph in the Aperture (AV) mode and set my camera to 1 stop above the maximum and an ISO speed of at least 400 to obtain shutter speeds fast enough to freeze the action, especially on breaching whales.
-The Drive Mode is set to maximum continuous burst, the faster the better.
+In a small zodiac, bouncing in the ocean, tripod/monopod and even image stabilizers are of little use.
+I photograph in Aperture (AV) priority mode and set my camera to 1 stop above the maximum and an ISO speed of at least 400 to obtain shutter speeds fast enough to freeze the action, especially on breaching whales.
+The Drive Mode is set to maximum continuous burst—the faster the better.
 If the light is poor or fading, I will go all the way up to ISO 1600 or open the lens up to its maximum aperture, in that order, if necessary.
-My AF points are set to the center with surrounding assist points turned on and Focusing Priority takes precedent over shutter release or frame rates.
+My AF points are set to the center with surrounding assist points turned on and focusing priority takes precedent over shutter release or frame rates.
 No point in getting blurry shots unless the subject is clearly in focus.
-Depending on where the majority of light is coming from, in relation to the whales, I would also adjust my Exposure Compensation to account for the difference.
+Depending on where the majority of light is coming from, in relation to the whales, I would also adjust my exposure compensation to account for the difference.
 With the combination of bodies and lenses I bring, it affords me a good range of focal lengths, ranging from approximately 90mm to 640mm.
-Whales are fairly large animals, even though most of the time, only a small portion of their bodies protrude above the water but I almost never use an extender.
-If the whale is too far, I will wait for a closer encounter next time.
+Whales are fairly large animals, even though most of the time only a small portion of their bodies protrude above the water, but I almost never use an extender.
+If the whale is too far, I wait for a closer encounter next time.
 Photographing a breaching whale is one of the most exhilarating experiences for me.
-It takes a lot of practice, patience and lightning fast reflexes because it can occur anytime, so one must have the proper camera settings ready.
+It takes a lot of practice, patience, and lightning fast reflexes because it can occur anytime, so one must have the proper camera settings ready.

 About the Author: